 Are Glass Floors Safe?
-5 Myths about Glass Flooring Debunked
+5 Myths About Glass Flooring Debunked

-When using walkable glass in stair treads, glass floors, or walkable skylights, you always want to incorporate anti-slip glass.
+When using walkable glass in stair treads, glass floors, or walkable skylights, you always want to incorporate antislip glass.
 This will help ensure the glass is safe to walk on, even in wet conditions.
-There are several ways to achieve an anti-slip glass surface, but all of them have the same aim: create more friction to prevent falling, tripping, or slipping.
+There are several ways to achieve an anti-slip glass surface, but all of them have the same aim: to create more friction to prevent falling, tripping, or slipping.

-When properly designed and manufactured, failure is unlikely, but say a panel of a glass floor does break.
+When properly designed and manufactured, failure is very unlikely, but say a panel of a glass floor does break.
 To prevent people from actually falling through, you want that glass to be three-ply (three pieces of glass “sandwiched” together).

 In that design scenario, if one piece breaks, the other two can still safely hold the structural load.
 This failure mechanism is crucial—from both general safety and a liability perspective.

 There are a lot of companies that have the equipment to make glass flooring but not necessarily the expertise that goes into glass design.
 That means there are glass floors being created and installed every day that don’t have this failsafe mode built into the project.

 It’s imperative you use a reputable glass floor company.
 If you’re not sure, ask them about their failure redundancy system.
 If you’re not satisfied with their answer, move on to the next company.

 Glass floors can be safe at varying thicknesses.
 It depends largely on the deflection rating, or how much a particular piece of glass flexes or bends at its center point when force is applied.
 (This force can come from snowfall, wind, the weight of people and other objects on that panel, and more.)
 Other factors include the support system around the glass and the width that the glass panel has to span.